 Marty: Portland Latin course instructor

-...off, and decided that a life of retirement wasn't for me.
+...life of retirement wasn't for me.
 Fortunately I was rehired as a math interventionist and I've been working at that job ever since, and loving it.
 I'm active in my local Lutheran church and served as its financial secretary.
 I'm currently an elder in my church.
 I've taught in summer school and in after school programs too.
 I do love teaching... that's why I can't seem to leave it.
-These...
+These days I'm employed as a...

 Education & Certification